 FDP Error Reporting.
-In addition to "echoing back" the information a facility has submitted, FDPs are used to identify potential errors, as well as indicate where the EPCRA Reporting Center has made minor clerical corrections to submissions.
+In addition to "echoing back" the information a facility has submitted, FDPs are used to identify potential errors and provide Data Quality Alerts, as well as indicate where the TRI Data Processing Center has made minor clerical changes to submissions.
 As submission information is entered into EPA's national database, a series of automated data quality checks are performed.
-The data quality checks are useful to correct such things as TRI Facility Identification, facility name, county spelling, as well as to perform validation checks to ensure consistency among data elements within a given Form R or Form A. These data quality checks, however, cannot detect whether release, transfer, or waste management quantities were calculated or entered accurately.
+The data quality checks are useful to identify potential errors with certain data fields such as TRI Facility Identification, facility name, county spelling, as well as to perform validation checks to ensure consistency among data elements within a given Form R or Form A. These data quality checks, however, cannot detect whether release, transfer, or waste management quantities were calculated or entered accurately.
 Within a FDP notice, there may be up to three different types of errors identified.

-First, a Non-Technical Data Change (NDC) notifies you of simple, clerical errors that EPA has corrected for you.
+First, a Non-Technical Data Change (NDC) notifies you of simple, clerical errors that the TRI Data Processing Center has corrected for you.
 It is not necessary to respond to a NDC.
-The EPCRA Reporting Center will correct simple, clerical errors that are not technical or scientific - a "non-technical data change."
-For example, if a facility transposes CAS numbers (e.g., the submitter lists 7623-00-0 for sodium nitrite instead of 7632-00-0), the EPCRA Reporting Center will correct this clerical error and display the correct information on the FDP sent to the facility.
-If a facility lists a specific glycol ethers subcategory, the EPCRA Reporting Center will replace this subcategory with the reportable name "certain glycol ethers."
-The messages used on FDPs to report non-technical data changes are shown below at the end of this appendix under the heading "E. Messages used to report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."
+The TRI Data Processing Center will correct simple, clerical errors that are not technical or scientific - a "non-technical data change."
+For example, if a facility transposes CAS numbers (e.g., the submitter lists 7623-00-0 for sodium nitrite instead of 7632-00-0), the TRI Data Processing Center will correct this clerical error and display the correct information on the facility's FDP.
+If a facility lists a specific glycol ethers subcategory, the TRI Data Processing Center will replace this subcategory with the reportable name "certain glycol ethers."
+The messages used on FDPs to report non-technical data changes are shown at the end of this appendix under the heading "E. Messages Used to Report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."

 Second, a Notice of Technical Error (NOTE) highlights inconsistencies or miscalculations that may distort your facility's information in EPA's public data products or skew analyses.
 Incomplete addresses, no technical or public contact provided, missing or invalid SIC codes, or the use of range codes to report PBT chemical releases are all examples of technical errors.
-You should respond to NOTE level errors as soon as possible.
-These types of errors require that the reporting facility make corrections on their FDP (or provide the EPCRA Reporting Center with a brief explanation why they do not believe that it is an error) or submit a revised Form R or Form A. Depending upon when your changes are received, there may or may not be sufficient time to incorporate them into our database in time for public data release.
+You should respond to NOTEs as soon as possible.
+These types of errors require that the reporting facility make corrections on its FDP (or provide the TRI Data Processing Center with a brief explanation why they do not believe that it is an error) or submit a revised Form R or Form A. Depending upon when your changes are received, there may or may not be sufficient time to incorporate them into EPA's database in time for public data release.
 Technical errors do not prevent submissions from being entered into the data management system, but indicate inconsistencies or miscalculations in the submitted form.
 These errors can distort public information products and skew any analyses if not corrected.
-The messages used on FDPs to report NOTE level errors are shown below at the end of this appendix under the heading "E. Messages used to report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."
+The messages used on FDPs to report NOTEs are shown below at the end of this appendix under the heading "E. Messages Used to Report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."